LMS to LXP – steps to a successful migration

 Perhaps your existing LMS doesn’t support self-directed learning for employees, doesn’t provide AI based recommendations, doesn’t have user-generated content and/or doesn’t allow for sharing and recommending content to peers; maybe your LMS is lacking a lot of things you feel are extremely important for learning to support the goals of your organization.

-Discover LMS capabilities and limitations in our guide: What is an LMS?
+Discover LMS capabilities and limitations in our guide: What is an LMS? as well as What are the key differences between LMS and LXP

-The Emergence of the Learning Experience Platform
+The emergence of the Learning Experience Platform

 Many of the reasons listed above have resulted in the latest emerging generation of systems in the learning market, known as Learning Experience Platforms, often referred to as an LXP or LEP.